Grief is a circular staircase. I have lost you.

-In this series, we’ll hold space for the grief of unfinished goodbyes.
-The grief of aching for parts of yourself you no longer carry.
+In this series, we’ll hold space for the grief of losing a Beloved.

-The grief of losing your Beloved.
 Grief, like a sea softened by moonlight.

 Join us in a safe space with live interaction on Zoom each week and plenty of writing, reading, and talking.
 Recordings available for everyone who joins.

-Write a poem that lodges in your Beloved’s heart.
+• Write a poem that lodges in your Beloved’s heart.
 Write poems that take root in your tongue.
 Your throat.
+Give your grief a body.
+Learn from the best: Ocean Vuong, Jane Hirshfield, Nikki Giovanni, Mary Oliver. & many more.
+Good things await you.

 This workshop is for you if you are: